Chico Ruiz: "Bench me or trade me"

-With Pete Rose at second, Deron Johnson at third and Leo Cárdenas at short, Ruiz was squeezed out of a very solid infield, and saw very little playing time over the next two seasons.
-He took it in stride, bringing a cushion to sit on the bench, a pair of special soft, comfortable alligator spiked shoes and a battery-driven fan the people in St. Louis gave him at their games to keep himself cool and comfortable on the bench.
+With Pete Rose at second base, Deron Johnson at third base, and Leo Cárdenas at shortstop, Ruiz found himself excluded from a strong infield and consequently experienced limited playing time over the subsequent two seasons.
+To enhance his comfort while on the bench, he utilized a cushion, wore a pair of specially designed soft alligator spiked shoes, and employed a battery-operated fan that was gifted to him by fans in St. Louis during their games, allowing him to remain cool and comfortable while not actively participating in the game.

 His chance finally arrived in when Cárdenas broke his finger.
 He performed admirably in Cárdenas' absence, batting .283 with five runs scored and four runs batted in while providing solid defense at short.
 This was followed with a two-week stint at second while second baseman Tommy Helms shifted over to short.
 During the hot summer stretch, Ruiz said playing every day was killing him and jokingly demanded to Reds manager Dave Bristol, "Bench me or trade me."

 Regardless of his "demand", Ruiz remained with the Reds for two more seasons.
 Following the season, he and outfielder Alex Johnson were traded to the California Angels for pitchers Pedro Borbón, Jim McGlothlin and Vern Geishert.